 Shoplifting Defense for Immigrants

 deport you from the country and prevent your return.
-One common crime that may be overlooked as triggering
+One common crime that could result in

-As a New Jersey immigration attorney, I represented clients in both criminal and
+As a New Jersey immigration attorney, I have represented clients in both

 2015 list of New Jersey Super Lawyers® Rising Stars, which means you can trust the

-Law Office of Simone Bertollini to fight hard to achieve your goals.
+Law Offices of Simone Bertollini to fight hard to achieve your goals.

 What Constitutes Shoplifting in NJ?

-New Jersey law changes anyone with shoplifting who commits any of the following:
+In New Jersey, you can be charged with shoplifting for any of the following: